gorsat/6809/README.md

 - **RMB**
 <br>Syntax:```[Label] RMB <expression>```
 <br>Example:```Table rmb 13*14```
 <br>Reserves a block of bytes whose size is given by *expression*.
 The current program address is increased by this number of bytes, thus the next instruction or data directive will begin at the address just after the reserved bytes.
-The optional Label will be equal to the address of the first bytes in the reserved block.
+The optional Label will be equal to the address of the first byte in the reserved block.
 - **SETDP**
 <br>Syntax:```      SETDP [<expression>]```
 <br>Example:```     setdp Table/256```